 If you’re behind on bills (also been there, done that), while I do think that as a matter of integrity you should pay back what you owe, sometimes we find ourselves in a jam.

-If you want some cash quickly and easily check out recent post about 21 Ways to Earn Extra Money!
+Need some cash quickly and easily check out a recent post about how to Earn Extra Money on the Side!

 - Stay Calm (after all, they are trying to scare you into paying)